Mirantis/criproxy/README.md

-In order to distinguish between runtimes during requests that don't include image name or pod annotations such as `RemovePodSandbox`, CRI proxy adds prefixes to pod and container ids returned by the runtimes.
+In order to distinguish between runtimes during requests that don't include image name or pod annotations such as `RemovePodSandbox`, CRI Proxy adds prefixes to pod and container ids returned by the runtimes.

 ## <a name="fixing-log-throttling"></a>Fixing log throttling